AyimNelson/AyimNelson/README.md

 ### Hi there 👋
 ### I'm Ayim
 >#### 🙋🏽‍♂️About Me
-- Student and self-taught developer with 5years experience of software development.
+- Software developer | 5years experience.
-- Exploring ML and Ai while focusing at school.
+- Exploring ML and Ai.
-- You can contact me on [Twitter](https://twitter.com/ayim_nelson/).
+- You can contact me on [LinkedIn](https://www.linkedin.com/in/ayimnelson/).

 >#### 👨🏽‍💻Tech Stack
 - Python/Django/Django-Rest-framework